 Domestication of Plants and Animals

-The earliest evidence of animal domestication for agricultural purposes is that of sheep in western Asia around 10,500 years ago, followed by goats and pigs in the same region.
-Cattle were domesticated in eastern Africa about 9,000 years ago, and chickens were domesticated in Asia about 8,000 years ago.
-These and other domesticated animals spread as humans traveled from place to place their domesticated animals went with them.
+The earliest evidence of animal domestication for agricultural purposes is that of sheep in western Asia around 10,500 years ago.
+This was followed by goats and pigs in the same region.
+Cattle were domesticated in eastern Africa about 9,000 years ago and chickens were domesticated in Asia some 8,000 years ago.
+As humans spread out from place to place their domesticated animals went with them.

-The development of agricultural societies included success as well as set-backs.
-A settled agricultural lifestyle brought unexpected crises: new human diseases, weather and disease-related crop failures, cycles of bounty and famine, the challenge of food storage, and social tensions over the new division of labor.
-In fact, there is ample archaeological, anthropological and historical evidence to show that the average nutrition and overall health of humans living in early agricultural societies was significantly lower than that of their hunter-gatherer predecessors.1 Despite this, the near-constant availability of food in agricultural societies triggered a rise in human population densities.
+The development of agricultural societies involved successes and set-backs.
+The seemingly successful settled agricultural villages invariably experienced unintended setbacks such as new human diseases, new disease-related crop failures, new cycles of bounty and famine, and social tensions over the new agricultural division of labor.
+In fact, archaeological, anthropological and historical evidence shows that the average nutrition and health of humans living in early agricultural societies was lower than that of their hunter-gatherer predecessors.1 Despite this, the near-constant availability of food in agricultural societies gave rise to higher number and density of human population.

 The Green Revolution

-A trend toward increasing intensification and greater manipulation of food cultivation and animal domestication can be traced through the past several millennia.
+A trend toward increasing intensification and greater manipulation of food cultivation and animal domestication can be traced from these early agricultural communities to the present day.
 A notable spike in this development occurred in mid-twentieth century with the so-called 'Green Revolution'.
 This revolution refers to the period from the 1940s to the late 1960s when the world saw a large increase in crop production, especially in developing countries.
-These increases were achieved using new high-yield crop varieties, new highly mechanized tools and machines, new irrigation techniques, and technological advances in chemical pesticides, insecticides, and herbicides.
+These increases were achieved using new high-yield crop varieties, new highly mechanized tools and machines, new irrigation techniques, and new technological advances in chemical pesticides, insecticides, and herbicides.

 Parallel Developments in Fishing Technology

-The development of fishing techniques in human cultures is similar to that of agriculture's Green Revolution.
+The modern development of fishing techniques has been similar to that of agriculture's Green Revolution.
 For most of its existence, fishing took place on a small scale within natural aquatic ecosystems.
 Fishing boats were dependent on human or wind power, and modest nets and lines were hauled in by hand.
-Over time, technological developments allowed ships to sail further from their home ports for longer periods of time and catch and preserve more fish to bring back to port.

 By the 18th century, European fishing and whaling fleets had developed, beginning a fishing industry that would enter nearly all Earth's oceans.
 Steam-powered fishing boats fueled by coal were introduced in the 1870s.
-These boats, much larger and stronger than their predecessors, dragged expansive nets over many miles of water, rather than setting them in a fixed location (Figure 16).
+These much larger and stronger boats dragged expansive nets over many miles of water, rather than setting them in a fixed location (Figure 14).
 Steam-power was eventually replaced by diesel and gasoline power, allowing boats to extend their fishing ranges and make more trips in a given period.
 With the improvements in marine navigation technology and sonar made during World War II, fishing boats could move into even more remote fishing grounds.
-Today, the largest industrial trawlers can run at over 10,000 horsepower and pull enormous "rock hoppers"--fish nets rigged with heavy rubber wheels that crawl over the bottom of the ocean.
+Today, the largest fishing trawlers can run at over 10,000 horsepower and pull enormous ‘rock hoppers’ – fish nets rigged with heavy rubber wheels that crawl over the bottom of the ocean.

-Contemporary industrial fishing activity covers over 55% of the world's oceans.
+Industrial-scale fishing activity covers over 55% of the world's oceans.
 A 2016 report by the United Nations Food and Agriculture Organization (FAO) estimates that nearly 90% of global fish populations are either fully fished or overfished.
-Like its agricultural counterpart, industrial fishing has become a parasitoid; we are destroying the very resource we rely on for sustenance.

 Questions to Consider